Rethinking Role-Playing Evaluation: Anonymous Benchmarking and a Systematic Study of Personality Effects: Anonymous Role-Playing Evaluation

 \subsection{Anonymous Evaluation Results}

 \autoref{tab:vs_original} presents experimental results comparing the original and anonymous versions of the CharacterEval dataset.
-We focus on the \emph{Character Consistency} dimension, which best reflects role-playing ability.
+We focus on the \textit{Character Consistency} dimension, as it best reflects the model's ability to portray specific fictional characters with high fidelity.
 Overall, responses in the original setting receive higher scores than those in the anonymous setting, suggesting that the reward model finds them more aligned with the intended character traits.
+Comprehensive experimental results are detailed in \autoref{tab:vs_original_full} of Appendix, which reveals that the Original setting consistently outperforms the Anonymous setting across other objectives as well.

 Similar trends are observed in RoleAgentBench, as shown in \autoref{fig:pair-anonymous}.
 Under LLM-based pairwise evaluation, the original responses exhibit consistently higher win rates than the anonymized responses, indicating better alignment with the ground-truth role-playing behavior.

 This performance gap suggests that results reported in previous work may have benefited from models’ memorization of character names.
 Employing an anonymized evaluation setting enables a fairer comparison of models’ ability to perform role-playing based solely on the information provided in the prompt, thereby making the evaluation results more generalizable to scenarios beyond fictional character role-playing.
 Therefore, we conduct all subsequent experiments under this setting.